-Copper pipes are often used in newer properties.
-Until some time ago, copper pipes were considered the ultimate among water pipe materials.
-In the meantime, multilayer composite pipes or the cheaper variation normal plastic pipes have been installed.
+Copper Copper pipes are often used in newer properties.
+Until some time ago, copper pipes were considered the ultimate ratio among water pipe materials.
+This metal pipes need with good water, no repair and no plumbing.
+In the meantime, multilayer composite pipes (metal / plastic) or the cheaper variation normal plastic pipes have been installed.

-If such heat exchangers are filled with water, Merus dissolves the lime into the water.
+If such heat exchangers are filled with water, Merus is also able to dissolve existing limescale incrustations.
 There are results and figures under „Volume in heat exchanger„.